Some algorithms for the mean curvature flow under topological changes: Introduction

 The moving interface problems refer to a type of problems with interfaces which move in point-wise velocity.
 Among various kinds of moving interface problems, the mean curvature flow is the most basic and important one.
 It is defined to be the case when the outward normal velocity is equal to the negative point-wise mean curvature, i.e.,

 where $V_n(x,t)$ and $H(x,t)$ denote the outward normal velocity and the mean curvature of the interface $\Gamma_t$ respectively.
 The moving interface problems have been broadly applied to a few different areas such as fluid mechanics, gas dynamics, biology, financial mathematics, etc. There are basically two approaches to formulate the moving interface problems.
 The first approach is the direct approach, i.e., it tracks the interface directly, including the parametric finite element method \cite{barrett2007parametric}, the volume of fluid method \cite{hirt1981volume}, the immersed boundary method \cite{peskin2002immersed}, the front tracking method \cite{unverdi1992front}, the immersed interface method \cite{leveque1994immersed}, and so on.
 The second approach is the indirect approach, i.e., it seeks another quantity instead of tracking the interface directly, including the level set method \cite{osher1988fronts} and the phase field method \cite{rayleigh1892xx}.
-The biggest advantage of the second approach is it can easily handle the topological changes compared to the first approach.
+The biggest advantage of the second approach is { that} it can easily handle the topological changes compared to the first approach.

 The objective of the second approach is to seek an indirect quantity called the level set function (the level set method) or the phase field function (the phase field method).
-The level set formulation of the mean curvature flow \eqref{eq20190804_1} can be written as \cite{chen1991uniqueness, evans1992phase, evans1992motion}
+The level set formulation of the mean curvature flow \eqref{eq20190804_1} can be written as \cite{chen1991uniqueness,evans1992phase,evans1992motion}

-where $D^2\omega$ denotes the Hessian of $\omega$ and $\omega_0$ satisfies $\Gamma_0=\{x\in\mathbb{R}^d;\omega_0(x)=0\} (d=2,3)$.
-It is explained in \cite{evans1992motion} that problem \eqref{eq20190804_2}--\eqref{eq20190804_3} has a unique continuous solution and the level set of $\omega$ evolves according to the mean curvature flow.
+where $D^2\omega$ denotes the Hessian of $\omega$ and $\omega_0$ satisfies $\Gamma_0=\{x\in\mathbb{R}^d;\ \omega_0(x)=0\} (d=2,3)$. {This means the interface $\Gamma_t$ evolved by the mean curvature flow is the zero-level set of the solution $\omega$.} It is explained in \cite{evans1992motion} that problem \eqref{eq20190804_2}--\eqref{eq20190804_3} has a unique continuous solution and the level set of $\omega$ evolves according to the mean curvature flow.
+Some numerical methods are proposed to discretize \eqref{eq20190804_2}--\eqref{eq20190804_3} in \cite{deckelnick2003numerical,m2017approximations,kovacs2018convergent,walkington1996algorithms}.
 The phase field formulation of the mean curvature flow \eqref{eq20190804_1} is the singular perturbation of the heat equation called the Allen-Cahn equation with the following initial and boundary conditions